mtzortzi/SpMV_collab/README.md

 # SpMV_collab

-The aim of this project is to build machine learning models that aims to predict the performance of a given architecture (CPU, GPU, FPGA) of the SpMV kernel given a set of features that describes sparce matrices.
+The aim of this project is to build machine learning models to predict the performance of a given architecture (CPU, GPU, FPGA) of the SpMV kernel given a set of features that describes sparce matrices.

 ## Dataset Info
 ### Experimental Setup - 9 Devices